hank1755/CryptoLibrary/README.md

 ## Crypto Library Project Summary

-**Admins:** Generate an NFT representing each added book in the library from OpenLibrary and manage library members
+Members can check-out/check-in ERC-1155 NFT's, based on attributes from OpenLibrary, representing each book added by an Admin in the library.

+**Owner:** Contract owner and access control.

+**Admins:** Manage members and books.

-**Users:** Check-out/Check-in NFT of available books in the library and manage their membership
+**Members:** Check-out/Check-in NFT of available books in the library and manage their own membership profile.

 ### Frontend: Python Classic & Responsive React